-Lauren Roth, M.D., is board certified in obstetrics and gynecology and reproductive endocrinology and infertility.
+Lauren Roth, M.D., is the Medical Director of SGF, and board certified in obstetrics and gynecology and reproductive endocrinology and infertility.
 She has published research on a range of fertility topics including polycystic ovary syndrome (PCOS) and the impact of weight on reproductive hormones.
-Dr. Roth sees patients in SGF’s Frederick and Rockville, Maryland offices.
+Dr. Roth sees patients in SGF’s Rockville, Maryland office.

 Overcoming male factor infertility is possible through the right diagnostic testing and appropriate treatment protocols.
 While the infertility conversation often revolves around the female partner, the male partner’s role is just as important.
 Infertility is often seen as a female problem, but surprisingly, 40 percent of cases are attributed to the male partner, with an additional 10 percent coming from a combination of the male and female partner.

 The large occurrence of male factor infertility makes testing fundamental to obtaining an accurate diagnosis and designing an appropriate treatment protocol.
 The good news is that testing at a qualified laboratory that uses strict semen analysis parameters can provide patients with an accurate picture of the male partner’s fertility status.

 If your physician diagnoses male factor infertility, there are many treatment options.
 Here are the three basic steps to diagnose, improve, and overcome male factor infertility.

 Step 1: Does he have strong swimmers?